-- Both The Phil Silvers Show and its movie version, Sergeant Bilko, had the eponymous character using the salute in comedic ways.
+- Both The Phil Silvers Show and its movie version, Sgt Bilko, had the eponymous character using the salute in comedic ways.

 - The Dick Van Dyke Show: During a Flash Back, when Rob was in the army, he was summoned to his commanding officer's office and saluted.
 The officer scratched his head and Rob thought it was the officer responding to his salute so he dropped his, which ticked off the CO, who hadn't saluted back.
 Then at the end of the meeting Rob saluted and the CO just said "dismissed" without looking up, so Rob had to leave still saluting.
 We then saw him out the office window, still saluting.

-- A.J.
+- Red Dwarf: A.J.
 Rimmer and his ridiculously overextended salutes.
 The fact he's apparently completely serious just makes the whole thing funnier.

 - The protagonists of Thunder in Paradise are shown in a flashback sharing a goofy salute with their commanding officer.